Danh295/Danh295/README.md

 - 🌱 Prepping for the _CCC (Canadian Computing Competition)_
 - 🎶 Musician; classical guitarist, drummer, b. clarinetist
-- 🥅 2022 Goals
+- 🥅 2022 Main Goals
    - Get involved in a hackathon
-   - Learn about web-development
+   - Learn about web-development by working with a team on a website
    - Develop a game

 I mainly work on small projects from time to time, more consistently with programming contest questions from CCC & DMOJ